-pH of an Extremely Diluted Acid (10-8 M HCl)
+pH of an Extremely Dilute Acid

 What is the pH of a 10-8 molar HCl solution?
 Compare the numerical result of aqion with the exact solution of the corresponding equations.